Are Transformers Effective for Time Series Forecasting?: Additional Comparison with Transformers

 \section{Additional Comparison with Transformers}

-In Figure $5$ of the main paper, we demonstrate that existing Transformers fail to exploit large look-back window sizes with two examples.
+We further compare \modelname with LTSF-Transformer for Univariate Forecasting on four ETT datasets.
+Moreover, in Figure $4$ of the main paper, we demonstrate that existing Transformers fail to exploit large look-back window sizes with two examples.
 Here, we give comprehensive comparisons between \modelname and Transformer-based TSF solutions under various look-back window sizes \emph{on all benchmarks}.